+'''

-Preserve Lookup File Case // i.e. as found in Lookup File Preserve Input Case // i.e. preserve case of input value - UpperCase / LowerCase / Mixed Force all Lowercase // forces output to LowerCase Force all Uppercase // forces output to UpperCase
+Preserve Lookup File Case// i.e. as found in Lookup FilePreserve Input Case// i.e. preserve case of input value - UpperCase / LowerCase / MixedForce all Lowercase// forces output to LowerCaseForce all Uppercase// forces output to UpperCase

+'''

 The algorithm instance (based on the new Secure Lookup Algorithm Framework) might be managed via the existing Algorithm API, similar to any other plugin algorithm.
-The GUI has been changed for configuring/ editing Secure Lookup Algorithm.
-For more information, see Secure Lookup Algorithm Framework.
+The GUI has been changed for configuring/editing Secure Lookup Algorithm.
+For details please see the Secure Lookup Algorithm Framework